Stephen Gately: Reaction

 Irish boy band Westlife said: "We are, like everyone else, in shock today.
 We met Stephen Gately back in 1998 when we first started out and since then had the pleasure of meeting him many times.
 Himself and the Boyzone lads paved the way for us as a band.
 Our thoughts are with Andy and the rest of his family, his friends, his legions of fans and of course his bandmates Keith, Mikey, Shane and Ronan who will be devastated at the loss of a truly beautiful person."
+Former Taoiseach Bertie Ahern said: "It's so sad.
+Boyzone and Stephen, they've all been part of Irish life and far wider than that, the last 15 years, and so successful, so it's a huge, huge tragedy.
+He was 33 years of age, 15 years at the top, a fine musician, it's just a huge tragedy to Irish entertainment, Irish music and further afield as well".